 If your pizza has 8 slices and you did not eat the whole pizza, this means that you only ate parts of the whole pizza.

 Let's say you don't have a big appetite and eat only 2 out of those 8 slices.
 The following figure illustrate the situation.

 is the fraction that we use to represent eating 2 slices of pizza out of 8 slices.

 We call 2 the numerator and we call 8 the denominator.

 Suppose a rectangle has 4 equal parts and we shade 1 part of the rectangle.The fraction is 1/4

-Notice that a (/) can also be used to separate the numerator with the denominator.
+Notice that a forward slash (/) or a horizontal line be used to separate the numerator from the denominator.

 Common sense also tells us that if we eat 2 slices and there are 8 slices, well, we ate only one-fourth of the pizza.

 How can we rearrange the slices so you see the one-fourth?
 May be you know already!
 If you don't, try the following: Make 4 piles with your slices with each pile having 2 slices.